-The best restaurants with a view in NYC are never too far away.
+The best restaurants with a view in NYC are not hard to come by.
 Spectacular sights abound in the city – whether waterfront, street view or panoramic outlooks of the skyline.
 And when it comes to rooftop views, NYC’s got some of the most amazing there are.

 When dining out, the view of New York City is perhaps the best company you could ask for.
 It elevates the meal (sometimes literally) and creates a memory that will last long after you’ve licked the crumbs from your dessert plate.